hideaki-j/hideaki-j.github.io/index.md

 # 🏆 Awards
 Received six awards and grants including:
 - **SIGIR Student Travel Grant** covering the SIGIR 2021 conference registration fee
 - **Incentive Research Award**, The Japanese Society for Artificial Intelligence Workshop on Interactive Information Access and Visual Mining, 2019.
-(Success rate: 10%)
 - **Mitsubishi Electric R&D Center President Award** for making the design process efficient by developing an IR algorithm and software, 2019.
 <!-- For Incentive Research Award